 How To Turn Surface Models Into Solid Bodies in Autodesk Fusion

 Learn how to create your first hard surface model in Autodesk Fusion!
 Surface models provide flexibility and complexity that solid tools might lack.
-Here we explore four different methods to convert surface models into solid bodies.
+Here we explain what the difference between a surface model and solid body and highlight four different methods to convert surface models into solid bodies.

 Surface models offer flexibility, allowing us to design individual faces or add complexity where solid tools may fall short.
 For instance, consider a set of surface handles overlapping a solid body.
 Our goal is to transform them into a single solid body.
 So, how do we do this?